 - 8.3.Q.
-EXERCISE (FINITE = INTEGRAL + FINITE TYPE). (a) (easier) Show that finite morphisms are of finite type. - (b) Show that a morphism is finite if and only if it is integral and of finite type. - 8.3.R.
-Exercises (not hard, but important). - (a) Show that every open immersion is locally of finite type.
+EXERCISE (FINITE = INTEGRAL + FINITE TYPE). (a) (easier) Show that finite morphisms are of finite type. - (b) Show that a morphism is finite if and only if it is integral and finite type.

+8.3.R.
+EXERCISES (NOT HARD, BUT IMPORTANT).

+- (a) Show that every open immersion is locally of finite type.
 Show that every open immersion into a locally Noetherian scheme is of finite type.
-More generally, show that every quasicompact open immersion is of finite type. - (b) Show that the composition of two morphisms locally of finite type is locally of finite type.
+More generally, show that every quasicompact open immersion is of finite type. - (b) Show that the composition of two morphisms of locally finite type is locally of finite type.
 (Hence as the composition of two quasicompact morphisms is quasicompact, the composition of two morphisms of finite type is of finite type.) - (c) Suppose $f: X \to Y$ is locally of finite type, and Y is locally Noetherian.
 Show that X is also locally Noetherian.
-If $X \to Y$ is a morphism of finite type, and Y is Noetherian, show that X is Noetherian. - 8.3.11.
+If $X \to Y$ is a morphism of finite type, and Y is Noetherian, show that X is Noetherian.

+8.3.10.
 Definition.
-A morphism f is quasifinite if it is of finite type, and for all $y \in Y$ , $f^{-1}(y)$ is a finite set.
+A morphism f is quasifinite if it is of finite type, and for all $y \in Y$, $f^{-1}(y)$ is a finite set.
 The main point of this definition is the "finite fiber" part; the "finite type" hypothesis will ensure that this notion is "preserved by fibered product," Exercise 10.4.C.

 Combining Exercise 8.3.K with Exercise 8.3.Q(a), we see that finite morphisms are quasifinite.
-There are quasifinite morphisms which are not finite, such as $\mathbb{A}^2 - \{(0,0)\} \to \mathbb{A}^2$ (Example 8.3.7).
-A key example of a morphism with finite fibers that is not quasifinite is Spec $\mathbb{C}(t) \to \operatorname{Spec} \mathbb{C}$ .
-Another is Spec $\overline{\mathbb{Q}} \to \operatorname{Spec} \mathbb{Q}$ .
+There are quasifinite morphisms which are not finite, such as $\mathbb{A}^2 - \{(0,0)\} \to \mathbb{A}^2$ (Example 8.3.6).
+A key example of a morphism with finite fibers that is not quasifinite is Spec $\overline{\mathbb{Q}} \to \operatorname{Spec} \mathbb{Q}$.

-8.3.12.
 How to picture quasifinite morphisms.
 If $X \to Y$ is a finite morphism, then any quasi-compact open subset $U \subset X$ is quasi-finite over Y. In fact every reasonable quasifinite morphism arises in this way.
-(This simple-sounding statement is in fact a deep and important result - Zariski's Main Theorem.)Thus the right way to visualize quasifiniteness is as a finite map with some (closed locus of) points removed.
+Thus the right way to visualize quasifiniteness is as a finite map with some (closed locus of) points removed.

-8.3.13. ★★ Morphisms (locally) of finite presentation.
+8.3.11.
+Morphisms (locally) of finite presentation.

 There is a variant often useful to non-Noetherian people.
 A morphism $f: X \to Y$ is locally of finite presentation (or locally finitely presented) if for each affine open set Spec B of Y, $f^{-1}(\operatorname{Spec} B) = \cup_i \operatorname{Spec} A_i$ with $B \to A_i$ finitely presented (finitely generated with a finite number of relations).
 A morphism is of finite presentation (or finitely presented) if it is locally of finite presentation and quasiseparated and quasicompact.
-This is a violation of the general principle that erasing "locally" is the same as adding "quasicompact and" (Remark 8.3.10).
+This is a violation of the general principle that erasing "locally" is the same as adding "quasicompact and" (Remark 8.3.9).
 But it is well motivated: finite presentation means "finite in all possible ways" (each affine has a finite number of generators, and a finite number of relations, and a finite number of such affines cover, and their intersections are also covered by a finite number affines) - it is all you would hope for in a scheme without it actually being Noetherian.